DeadlyArtist/MinecraftProgression/README.md

 ### Resources
 *Ancient Debris*: You now need at least a titan pickaxe to mine them.
 Using a diamond pickaxe will not work.
-*Evergloom*: Can be found whereever sculk can be found (such as in ancient cities).
-It is recommended to install a mod like [Explorer's Compass](https://www.curseforge.com/minecraft/mc-mods/explorers-compass) to find ancient cities.
+*Evergloom*: Can be found whereever sculk can be found (such as in ancient cities, which can be found via an ancient compass).
 *Verum Ore*: Look below the end islands to find them.
 *Stellar Shards*: They spawn in geodes that are exclusive to the end.